kooroshkz/AutoULCN/Extension/README.md

 - Load the unpacked extension by selecting the directory.

 ## For Firefox:
-#### Last, Permenant Version
-- You can find the extention on Firefox ADD-ONS from [here](https://addons.mozilla.org/en-US/firefox/addon/autoulcn/).
 #### Temporary Unpacked Version
 - open Firefox.
 - enter " about:debugging " in the URL bar.